How to Use Video for Customer Support, Retention, and Upsell

 - Video FAQs: Compile answers to customers’ most common questions into a video FAQ.
-Customers can refer to the FAQ for their basic queries instead of contacting support.
-(You can further expand these FAQs into full-blown webinars on key support topics.)
+Customers can refer to the FAQ for basic queries instead of contacting support.
+(You can expand these FAQs into full-blown webinars on key support topics.)

 Using video for these knowledge base topics (and more) makes them easier to digest.
-Answering these low-hanging how-to questions upfront increases your deflection rate, saving you time for cases that are more deserving of support’s attention.
+Answering these low-hanging how-to questions upfront increases your deflection rate, saving you time for cases more deserving of support’s attention.

 It also improves the overall B2C and B2B customer experience.
 Wouldn’t you be happier finding a convenient video answer in a knowledge base search instead of waiting for support to get back to you?